 The CPV counts of CGC graded copies are important, but most CPV analysis focuses on the relative scarcity of CPVs to their direct edition (and U.S. newsstand) counterparts.
 In the CGC Census, there is no separation of U.S. newsstand edition from direct editions (recent CGC policy changes are not reflected in the current CGC Census), therefore the CGC Census does not provide a direct method for estimated scarcity for all three editions.
 However, the percentage of CPVs graded by CGC overall can be established.

 The CGC Census reported percentages of CPV books for Marvel and D.C.
-Comics in the 1980s is currently 2.7% and 2.9%, respectively.
-The percentage of CPV books for Archie Publications is 9.5%, much higher than the Marvel and D.C.
-Comic percentages, however, Archie Publications represent fewer than 1% of the CGC graded comics in this analysis and a higher CPV percentage is to be expected given that Archie did not widely introduce direct editions until 1988, about ten years later than Marvel and D.C.
-Comics.
+Comics in the 1980s is currently 2.7% and 3.0%, respectively.
+The percentage of CPV books for Archie Publications is 10.8%, much higher than the Marvel and D.C.
+Comic percentages (a higher CPV percentage is to be expected given that Archie did not widely introduce direct editions until 1988, about ten years later than Marvel and D.C.
+Comics).

 — Greg Holland